hyperledger/caliper/docs/source/connectors/fabric-config.md

 ### Binding with Fabric Gateway Client SDK

-To bind with this client sdk, use `fabric:fabric-gateway`.
+To bind with this client sdk, use `fabric:gateway`.
 This is now the preferred SDK to use given that Fabric 2.2 and earlier is now not in LTS and as such the Fabric 1.4 and 2.2 SDKs are now deprecated.

 Only Fabric 2.4 and later with the Peer Gateway capability enabled (which is the default setting for a Fabric peer) can be used so for older versions of Hyperledger Fabric you cannot bind with this client SDK.